kdorff/voice-lap-timer-support/README.md

 # How to support the author

 This app currently free to use.
 But it takes time and effort to write and maintain.
+Click the **Buy me a coffee** link to help support my work.

 [<img src="bmc-brand-logo.svg" alt="voice-lap-timer" width="20%">](https://buymeacoffee.com/dorffmeister)